vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sām. khyakārikās

-(SK) Sām. khyakārikās of ¯Iśvarakr.s.n. a.
+(SK) Sām. khyakārikās of ¯Iśvarakr.s.ṇa.
 With the Yuktidīpikā and the Sanskrit Commentary Tattvaprabhā and Hindi gloss by Ramāśa˙nkara Tripāt.hi.
-Vārān. asī 1970.
+Vārāṇasī 1970.

 Sām. khyas¯utras